natalieagus/50002/docs/Labs/mhp.md

 3. [ ] 7

 #### How many inputs (NOR)?
 We know that we can supply 2 independent inputs to each NAND logic gates inside 74HC00.
-How many independent input(s) can we supply to a single INV inside 74HC04?
+How many independent input(s) can we supply to a single NOR gate inside 74HC02?

 > The answer can be found in the boolean expression under "General description" section of its [datasheet](https://assets.nexperia.com/documents/data-sheet/74HC_HCT02.pdf).